wp-plugins/heyyou/readme.txt

 = Elaborating on some primary features, heyyou: =

 * Creation of Dynamic Custom Post Types:
-	* option on every page to add page-specific custom post types with wide range of preset and meta configuration options
+	* option on every page, directly within that page, to add page-specific custom post types on the fly, with wide range of preset and meta configuration options,
-	* built-in per-page-pagination for longer lists of posts within a page
+	* built-in per-page-pagination for longer lists of posts, directly within a page
 	* Drag and drop ordering of posts
 	* Categorizing of posts within a page
 	* outputting: a simple textarea with %macros% placeholders and HTML for formatting the posts output (useful for: FAQ, Staff Listing, Press Releases, ect.)
 	* outputting: can bypass default %macros% output and use PHP in your theme instead
-* Custom Media Library :
+* Custom Media Library:
 	* Media items listed as a simplified grid thumbnails,
+	* Cleaned CSS for showing file information
 * Media Categories
-	* Cleaned CSS for showing file information
+	* Sort media items into categories
+	* functions for listing media items in dropdown menu for dynamic forms
 * Page Options (Options in setting page to add the following into a pages 'heyyou page settings' metabox):
 	* Add secondary blurb to pages (to use in template)
 	* Add Twitter / Facebook social buttons